-First: Our staff will help you make an appointment with your own physician or another physician who is associated with Holy Cross Hospital.
+First: Our staff will help you make an appointment with your own physician or another physician who is associated with Holy Cross Health.
 That individual will also be available to see you after surgery if appropriate.
-If your own physician clears you for surgery but does not have privileges at Holy Cross Hospital and you need other medical specialist to help manage your care post operatively, then we will make arrangements for appropriate specialists to see you.
-Please schedule
+If your own physician clears you for surgery but does not have privileges at Holy Cross Health and you need other medical specialists to help manage your care post operatively, then we will make arrangements for appropriate specialists to see you.
+Please schedule your appointment for surgical clearance 2-3 weeks prior to your scheduled surgery in case more studies or the need to see another medical specialist should be required.
+This helps to prevent your surgery from being delayed or cancelled.
+However, your lab studies must be conducted within 30 days prior to your surgery.

-It is critically important that your preoperative work-up which includes the consultation from your medical physician "clearing" you for surgery, all labs, chest X-ray report, EKG, and any other studies are sent to our office via fax to 954-489-4584 at least 7 days prior to surgery.
+It is critically important that your pre- operative work-up which includes the consultation from your medical physician "clearing" you for surgery, all labs, chest X-ray report, EKG, and any other studies are sent to our office via fax to 954-489-4584 at least 7 days prior to surgery.
 Because this is so important, we encourage you to be fully involved in this process by calling both your primary care physician and our office to confirm that all necessary information has been received.